OctopusDeploy/blog/blog/2023-10/platform-engineering-and-devops/index.md

 The founding intention of DevOps was to break down the silo between the people making software.
 The most apparent wall to remove was the one separating development and operations, which is where the term *DevOps* came from.

-Building and running an internal developer platform without intentional collaboration with users creates a new silo.
+If you build and run an internal developer platform without intentionally collaborating with users, you create a new silo.
 This is a bad thing.

-In the decade since DevOps was created, a fruitful [research effort](https://dora.dev) has explored the complex relationships between specific practices and outcomes.
+In the decade since the birth of DevOps, a fruitful [research effort by DORA](https://dora.dev).
+This has explored the complex relationships between specific practices and outcomes.
 The rigorous academic study of software delivery has given us many valuable metrics and approaches that make things better for people, performance, and goal attainment.

-A platform that ignores DevOps capabilities will likely exhibit all the signs of low-performance software delivery.
+A platform that ignores DevOps capabilities will likely exhibit all the signs of low-performance software delivery:

 - Large batches of work
 - Delayed and ignored feedback